hemanthsoma/project0/README.md

-# Meals info project using MongoDB
+# Meals info project using MongoDB & MySQL

 **Use MongoDB for NoSQL**